google/oauth2l/README.md

 `oauth2l` supports all Google OAuth 2.0 authentication flows for both user accounts and service accounts in different environments:

-- When running inside Google Compute Engine (GCE) and Google Container Engine (GKE), it uses the credentials of the current service account if it is available.
+- When running inside Google Compute Engine (GCE) and Google Kubernetes Engine (GKE), it uses the credentials of the current service account if it is available.